Tips for Patients Considering Bariatric Surgery and Questions Patients Should Ask

 - Attend information seminars and support groups to compare surgeons and programs in your area.

-Questions to Ask A Surgeon
+Questions to Ask a Bariatric Surgeon

 Part of finding a surgeon is asking questions.
 You should feel free to ask questions, and you should receive complete and clear answers.
 If you don't, ask for clarification.
 The more you know and understand, the better you will be able to make an informed and confident decision.